Hackathon at Eduardo Mondlane University in Mozambique

 The two tutors who led the event in Maputo and who worked incredibly hard to make it a success were Ramiro Saide and Dionisio Candido.
 Dionisio is a former BSc Meteorology student at UEM who has a strong interest in data science; he is hoping to study scientific applications of machine learning at PG level.
+You can read more about his background and work experience here.
 Ramiro, a former UEM Physics student, is currently studying an Astronomy Masters in Mauritius with the DARA Project, searching for habitable southern exo-planets.
 You can read more about his research and his astronomy outreach work here.
-He also attended the Big Data Africa School in Cape Town in 2019, an intensive 10 day data science workshop.
 Ramiro and Dionisio received extensive training and support from Dr Nikhita Madhanpall, who puts together hackathons in conjunction with DARA Big Data and the Office of Astronomy for Development (OAD).
 The hack platform and associated support was provided by the Inter-University Institute for Data-Intensive Astronomy (IDIA).

 The hackathon was initially planned for mid-February and had received a huge amount of interest from local students, with almost 150 applications received for only 24 places.
 Participation at the event unfortunately had to be strictly limited to ensure that social distancing could be maintained.
 However in early February Mozambique went into a lockdown and the University closed; the hackathon was postponed until local COVID19 rates improved significantly.
 After a month Maputo came out of lockdown and event planning resumed very quickly to put everything in place.
 The 24 places were confirmed and two laboratories at the University were booked to give students as much space as possible; face masks and hand sanitiser were also supplied.
 As Portuguese is the official language of Mozambique the tutorials were all translated from English by Ramiro and Dionisio.